Scorpio750/Computer-Architecture-211/computer_architecture_211.md

 - Memory Model
 	- Two types: static vs. dynamic
 		- Stack vs. Heap
+		- Activation record is the dynamic memory associated with the heap
 	- Automatic space
 		- int A[100]
 			- allocated when method is called, freed when released